 Waterfall works best when the customer chooses not to get involved in the development & testing phases.
 Although it is regarded as a traditional approach to software development, the waterfall model has a design-heavy plan.
 Hence, it reinforces disciplined development and can end in a productive outcome if implemented appropriately.

 Agile Development Methodology

-As one of the most realistic software development methodologies, Agile improves on the sequential waterfall model by creating small iterative blocks of direct action.
+As one of the most realistic software development methodologies, Agile improves the sequential waterfall model by creating small iterative direct action blocks.
 It allows the space for requirements, and hence the solution, to evolve.
 It enables faster value delivery, enables project teams to respond to changes more effectively, and promotes organization, teamwork, and accountability.

 - Very flexible in adapting to changing customer requirements